 - LINE 5.
 You may take an adjustment from income for contributions made to a long-term intergenerational trust.
 This is a trust established for an individual under the age of 18 in order to provide funds for the minor's retirement.
 The trustee must be a resident of Arkansas and cannot distribute any of the trust funds to the beneficiary until the beneficiary reaches the age of 55.
 Contributions are limited to \$4,000 per year. - LINE 6.
 Employees and self-employed persons (including partners) can deduct certain moving expenses.
-Expenses incurred in 2006 are deducted on this line as an adjustment to income.
+Expenses incurred in 2009 are deducted on this line as an adjustment to income.

 You can only take this deduction if you moved in connection with your job or business and your change in job location has added at least fifty (50) miles to the distance from your old home to your workplace.
 If you had no former workplace, your new workplace must be at least fifty (50) miles from your old home.
-You must attach a completed copy of Federal Form 3903.
+You must attach a completed copy of federal Form 3903.

-If you were reimbursed for any part of your moving expenses and the amount was included on your W-2, report this amount as income on Form AR1000/ AR1000NR, Line 8.
-If the amount was not included on your W-2, include the amount on Form AR1000/AR1000NR, Line 22, Other Income.
+If you were reimbursed for any part of your moving expenses and the amount was included on your W-2, report this amount as income on Form AR1000/AR1000NR, Line 8.
+If the amount was not included on your W-2, include the amount on Form AR1000/AR1000NR, Line 21, Other Income.

 - LINE 7.
-If you are self-employed and had a net profit for the year, you may be able to deduct part of the amount paid for health insurance on behalf of yourself, your spouse, and/or dependents.
-Complete the worksheet on page 19 of the booklet to determine your deduction. - LINE 8.
-If you are self-employed and contributed to a "Keogh", H.R.
+If you were self-employed and had a net profit for the year, you may be able to deduct part of the amount paid for health insurance on behalf of yourself, your spouse, and/or dependents.
+Complete the worksheet on page 22 of the booklet to determine your deduction. - LINE 8.
+If you were self-employed and contributed to a "Keogh", H.R.
 10 retirement plan, or a SIMPLE plan, enter the total amount of your contributions in the space provided.
 The amount of the deduction depends upon the type of plan. - LINE 9.
 Enter the total interest penalties paid for premature or early withdrawal of certificates of deposit. - LINE 10.
 If you paid alimony or separate maintenance as the result of a court order, enter the total amount in the space provided.
 You must enter the name and Social Security Number of the person you paid. - LINE 11.
-If you have a permanently disabled individual, who qualifies for the deduction you can take an adjustment from income of \$500 for each permanently disabled individual.
+If you have a permanently disabled individual who qualifies for the deduction you can take an adjustment from income of \$500 for each permanently disabled individual.
 Attach Form AR1000DC. - LINE 12.
 If you paid unreimbursed expenses for yourself or one of your dependents related to the donation of an organ (part of a liver, pancreas, kidney, intestine, lung or bone marrow) you may take an income tax deduction of up to \$10,000.
 The deduction must be claimed for the taxable year in which the transplantation of the organ occurs.
 Allowable expenses include travel, lodging, medical expenses and lost wages that are related to the organ donation.
 An individual may claim the deduction only once in his or her lifetime.
 This deduction does not apply to organs harvested from a deceased donor.
-Attach Form AR10000D. - LINE 13.
-If you made contributions to a tuition savings account established under the Arkansas Tax Deferred Tuition Savings Program enter the amount in the space provided.
-Contributions to plans established in states other than Arkansas are not deductible.
-The deductible contribution cannot exceed \$5,000 per taxpayer per tax year.
-Qualified withdrawals from a tuition savings account established under the Arkansas Tax Deferred Tuition Savings Program or a tax-deferred tuition savings program established by another state will be exempt from Arkansas income tax with respect to the designated beneficiary's income.

-LINE 14.
+Attach Form AR1000-OD. - LINE 13.
 Total Other Adjustments.
-Add Lines 1 through 13 and enter on this line and on Forms AR1 or NR1, Line 25.
+Add Lines 1 through 12 and enter on this line and on Forms AR1 or NR1, Line 25.